interpretor/zyre.js/README.md

 });
 ```

 Stops the zyre.js instance.
-Deletes all peers data
+Deletes all peers data.

 ```js
 // Async function, so you can register...